-12:23 Friday, August 12, 2016 33 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 33
+12:23 Friday, August 12, 2016 33 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description √1244I Tyson Fresh Meats, Inc GEH331 401350 8N-1 No 01/08/201 5 04C02 313.15(a)(1) HATS Category VIII-Stunning Effectiveness On January 8, 2015 at approximately 0905 hours (b) (6) observed the following noncompliance while performing a stunning effectiveness evaluation of the captive bolt stunning of the suspect pen animals.
+EstNbr EstName NR# НІМР Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH331 401350 8N-1 No 01/08/201 04C02 313.15(a)(1) HATS Category VIII-Stunning Effectiveness On January 8, 2015 at approximately 0905 hours (b) (6) observed the following noncompliance while performing a stunning effectiveness evaluation of the captive bolt stunning of the suspect pen animals.
 A Tyson management support member was restraining and captive bolt stunning the hogs in the suspect pen which had recently been passed on ante mortem in preparation for slaughter.
 After properly restraining a hog the captive bolt gun was placed in what appeared to be the proper position and the stun was administered to the animal.
 The hog remained on the floor of the pen in a recumbent position and did not move.
 The employee stepped away and immediately assessed and observed the animal for signs of consciousness.
 The eyes of the hog had rolled ventral lateral position and were oscillating.
 A sluggish spontaneous blink was observed and immediately the team member shot the hog a second time, which was effective in rendering the animal unconscious with the preloaded back up captive bolt gun that was being carried by the back up shooter in the pen.
 The captive bolt gun #34330 appeared to be operating normally prior to this ineffective shot, but was shooting with a muffled sound.
 Due to this the gun was removed from service and taken to the maintenance shop for evaluation.
-One a replacement back up device was brought to the suspect pen the remainder of the pen was effectively stunned under 100% monitoring by the plant as part of their "robust" systematic approach. (b) (6) Both (b) (6) and ^[916] was summoned to the suspect pen as well as (b) (6) was summoned to the suspect pen as well as (b) (6) more the suspect pen as mell as (b) (6) more the pending documentation of the establishment's failure to comply with the regulatory requirements of 9 CFR 313.15(a)1.
+One a replacement back up device was brought to the suspect pen the remainder of the pen was effectively stunned under 100% monitoring by the plant as part of their "robust" systematic approach. (b) (6) was present during the incident and was immediately notified of the pending documentation of the establishment being noncompliant with 9 CFR 313.15(a)1. (b) (6) was summoned to the suspect pen as well as (b) (6) and was immediately notified both verbally and now in writing of this NR of the establishment's failure to comply with the regulatory requirements of 9 CFR 313.15(a)1.